democracyworks/kehaar/README.md

 All messages sent to the `outgoing-messages` channel will ebe ncoded as edn and placed on the queue specified in the `:reply-to` key in the metadata.
 Each message should have `:message` and `:metadata`.

+## Backpressure

+Kehaar implements backpressure now using RabbitMQ nacks and requeuing.
+Messages that don't parse will be nacked without requeing.

+Here's the thing to know: each `wire-up/start-responder!` and `wire-up/start-event-handler!` starts a new thread.
+When the in-channel of either of those is full (meaning it takes more than 100ms to add to the core.async channel), the incoming message is nacked and requeued.

+You can start multiple threads with the same handler by calling `wire-up/start-responder!` and `wire-up/start-event-handler!` multiple times.

 ## License